AhmedLaMBDA/blog/_posts/2023-12-31-clojure-values.md

 1. Read the *ref's* current state outside the transaction
 2. Run the commute function again using the current state
 3. Commit the result
-> *It’s important that you only use commute when you’re sure that it’s not possible for your refs to end up in an invalid state.
-Let’s look at examples of safe and unsafe uses of commute*
+> *It’s important that you only use commute when you’re sure that it’s not possible for your refs to end up in an invalid state*